harquail/nook_foldlings_thesis/markdown_chapters/31_UI_Interface_Iteration.md

 -------------------------------------------------------------
 Table:  Observations of behavior from first user test.

 A common theme among the feature requests was a desire for a more complete tutorial and explanation of tools.
 Features only appear once in Table 2.2, even if they were requested by multiple people.
 The most-requested feature was an interactive tutorial, requested by 4 (of 16) users.
 In the final version of our software, we display short example videos when users use a tool for the first time.
 See Chapter 2, section \ref{tool-interactions} \ref{tutorial} \nameref{tutorial} on page \pageref{tutorial} for more discussion.
 These tutorials allow users to quickly get started quickly with minimal interruptions.
+In addition, a commonality between our observations of user behavior and the feature requests is a desire for more guidance in creating valid cards.
+This indicates that the geometric constraints of popup cards were not sufficiently intuitive or discoverable in this version of Foldlings.

 -------------------------------------------------------------
 Feature Requests